-Parameter Name Default Description Applicable to StatPath (Not available for the Microsoft Internet Information Server Plug-In) false If set to true, the plug-in checks the existence and permissions of the translated path ("Proxy-Path-Translated") of the request before forwarding the request to WebLogic Server.
-Apache plug-in If the file does not exist, an HTTP 404 File Not Found response is returned to the client.
-If the file exists but is not world-readable, an HTTP 403/Forbidden response is returned to the client.
-In either case, the default mechanism for the Web server to handle these responses fulfills the body of the response.
-This option is useful if both the WebLogic Server Web Application and the Web Server have the same document root.
-You can customize the error response by using the ErrorPage parameter.
-ErrorPage none You can create your own error page that is displayed when your Web server is unable to forward requests to WebLogic Server.
-ISAPI, Apache WLSocketTimeoutSecs 2 (must be greater than 0) Set the timeout for the socket while connecting, in seconds.
-WLIOTimeoutSecs (new name for HungServerRecoverSecs) 300 Defines the amount of time the plug-in waits for a response to a request from WebLogic Server.
-The plug-in waits for WLIOTimeoutSecs for the server to respond and then declares that server dead, and fails over to the next server.
+Parameter Name Default Description Applicable to ErrorPage none You can create your own error page that is displayed when your Web server is unable to forward requests to WebLogic Server.
+Microsoft IIS, Oracle iPlanet Web Server, and Apache HTTP Server The plug-in redirects to an error page when the back-end server returns an HTTP 503/Service Unavailable response and there are no servers for failover.
+WLSocketTimeoutSecs 2 (must be greater than 0) Set the timeout for the socket while connecting, in seconds.
+Also, see ConnectTimeoutSecs and ConnectRetrySecs for additional details.
+Microsoft IIS, Oracle iPlanet Web Server, and Apache HTTP Server WLIOTimeoutSecs (new name for HungServerRecoverSecs) 300 Defines the amount of time the plug-in waits for a response to a request from WebLogic Server.
+The plug-in waits for MLIOTimeoutSecs for the server to respond and then declares that server dead, and fails over to the next server.
 The value should be set to a very large value.
 If the value is less than the time the servlets take to process, then you may see unexpected results.
-ISAPI and Apache plug-in Minimum value: 10 Maximum value: Unlimited Idempotent ON When set to ON and if the servers do not respond within WLIOTimeoutSecs (new name for HungServerRecoverSecs), the plug-ins fail over.
-ISAPI, Apache The plug-ins also fail over if Idempotent is set to ON and the servers respond with an error such as READ_ERROR_FROM SERVER.
+Microsoft IIS, Oracle iPlanet Web Server, and Apache HTTP Server Maximum value: Unlimited Idempotent ON When set to ON and if the servers do not respond within WLIOTimeoutSecs, the plug-ins fail over if the method is idempotent.
+Microsoft IIS, Oracle iPlanet Web Server, and Apache HTTP Server The plug-ins also fail over if Idempotent is set to ON and the servers respond with an error such as READ_ERROR_FROM_SERVER.
 If set to "OFF" the plug-ins do not fail over.
 If you are using the Apache HTTP Server you can set this parameter differently for different URLs or MIME types.
+WLCookieName CookieName parameter is deprecated JSESSIONID If you change the name of the WebLogic Server session cookie in the WebLogic Server Web application, you need to change the WLCookieName parameter in the plug-in to the same value.
+The name of the WebLogic session cookie is set in the WebLogic-specific deployment descriptor, in the <session-descriptor> element.</session-descriptor> Microsoft IIS, Oracle iPlanet Web Server, and Apache HTTP Server